-Approximately 131 buses per hour travel along the busiest section of Symonds Street during peak periods which reduces to 55 buses per hour during off peak periods.
-Along the section of New North Road to the west of Mt Eden Road, approximately 41 buses per hour at peak times operate along the corridor which reduces to 13 buses per hour during the off peak.
+Approximately 131 buses per hour travel along the busiest section of Symonds Street during peak periods which reduces to 55 buses per hour during off-peak periods.
+Along the section of New North Road to the west of Mt Eden Road, approximately 41 buses per hour at peak times operate along the corridor which reduces to 13 buses per hour during the off-peak.

-Accessing the central city and Symonds Street using existing facilities is currently unattractive due to there being limited connections between the Grafton Gully cycleway and Symonds Street.
+Accessing the central city and Symonds Street using existing facilities is currently unattractive due to limited connections between the Grafton Gully cycleway and Symonds Street.
 The connections which do exist are of a steep grade and shared with general traffic.

-A key pinch point between Symonds Street and the remainder of the corridor is the Symonds Street motorway bridge and although a shared path exists, this is not up to current Transport Design Manual standard.
+A key pinch point between Symonds Street and the remainder of the corridor is the Symonds Street motorway bridge and although a shared path exists, this is not up to the current Transport Design Manual standards.
 The alternative, mixing with general traffic is undesirable due to the high volumes of general traffic (of which buses make up a high proportion).

 Only 250 metres of safe cycle infrastructure is available on the entire route.

 Cycling to train stations to use multiple different travel options during a journey is also currently unattractive along the New North Road route.
 Of the five currently open stations (Mt Eden is closed due to CRL redevelopment works) only Kingsland has existing limited bike parking.

 The attractiveness of cycling to access employment and education remains low along the New North Road corridor in comparison to other transport modes.
 Census data shows that more ‘cycle to work trips’ occur with proximity to the city centre and where there is existing cycle infrastructure.